Is Your Website Working For You?

 - Online utility tools (e.g. Website Grader)

 - Any other creative ideas you have for a content offer

 No matter what you’re selling, potential buyers like to see confirmation that you’ve made other customers happy.
 Testimonials, customer reviews, and case studies are powerful sources of content for moving prospects even closer to the final buying stages.
 Provide authentic customer stories, but don’t hide them behind a form.
 You want your customers to see that you’re being transparent about the kind of experiences others have had with your business.
 It’s also good to leverage online sites that provide reviews like Yelp, Trip Advisor, Facebook, or Google.

 Now that you know what it takes to drive traffic and engage visitors with great content, the next step is to get your visitors to convert from a prospect into a lead.
-You don’t want them leaving without providing some information, or you will lose the opportunity to nurture them until they are ready to buy.
+You don’t want them abandoning ship without leaving some information, or you’ll lose the opportunity to nurture them until they are ready to buy.

 You created CTAs that are going to drive some leads, but now you need to send those links to landing pages.

 Landing pages, sometimes called “Lead Capture Pages,” are used to convert visitors into leads by completing a transaction or by collecting contact information from them.
 Landing pages consist of: